Irish Skeleton

 Sponsorship & Support

-Brendan and Éire are largely self-funded and are actively seeking sponsorship to help turn their Olympic dreams into reality.
+Éire is largely self-funded and is actively seeking sponsorship to help turn her Olympic dreams into reality.

 One-Time Sponsor